 One of the worst parts of the body to suffer an injury is the head.
 Our brains control all our conscious and unconscious processes, and it’s vital to protect the head at all times.
-Whenever a person suffers a head injury, any damage to the brain has the potential of causing permanent damage, and may even leave the victim disabled in severe cases.
+Whenever a person suffers a head injury, any kind of brain damage has the potential of causing permanent damage, and may even leave the victim disabled in severe cases.
 Head injuries may also leave victims incapacitated in other ways, such as memory or sensory impairment, or other complications resulting from oxygen deprivation.

 People who have suffered head and brain injuries in Southern California can count on a Long Beach brain injury lawyer at Harting Simkins & Ryan if another party’s negligence is to blame.
 Head injuries are not only painful but often entail long-term or permanent complications.
 Victims and their loved ones need legal advice and quality representation if they wish to secure acceptable compensation for a brain injury.

 Proving Negligence in Brain Injury Cases

 Although head injuries commonly happen on construction sites, in car accidents, and in slip and fall accidents, many people face these injuries in a variety of other circumstances as well.
 If you suffer an injury, you can only secure compensation if a court would find your injury preventable and the injury-causing hazard as “reasonably foreseeable.”
 While foreseeability is a common point of contention in disputes over negligence, courts expect responsible adults to conduct themselves with reasonable care.
 Proving negligence in court involves three things: